F5Networks/f5-aws-cloudformation/README.md

 ### Matrix for tagged releases
 F5 has created a matrix that contains all of the tagged releases of the F5 Cloud Formation Templates (CFTs) for Amazon AWS, and the corresponding BIG-IP versions, license types, and throughput levels available for a specific tagged release.
 See https://github.com/F5Networks/f5-aws-cloudformation/blob/master/aws-bigip-version-matrix.md.

+## CVE-2017-6168 information
+If you have launched an F5 CFT template from a prior release, see the <a href="#important">important note</a> at the bottom of this page.

 ## List of Supported F5 CloudFormation templates for AWS deployments
 The following is a list of the current *supported* F5 CloudFormation templates.
 Click the links below to view the README files which include the Launch buttons and additional information, or click the **Launch Stack** buttons to immediately launch the stack.
 Because individual templates may have specific prerequisites, we strongly recommend you view the README file before attempting to launch a template.